Seirdy/hardened-configs/caddy/README.md

 The most important part to this config.

 - `Cache-Control max-age=31536000` tells the browser to cache this website for 1 year.
+Note: This partially breaks Element.
 - `X-XSS-Protection "1; mode=block"` is a legacy, but still commonly used, header to prevent from XSS (cross-site scripting attacks) attacks.
 This has been replaced with a strong Content Security Policy.
 - `X-Frame-Options "DENY"` is also a legacy, but still commonly used, header to prevent websites from rendering your website in any frames or objects.
 This has been replaced with `frame-ancestors` in the CSP.
 - `Referrer-Policy no-referrer` omits the `Referrer` header entirely to increase privacy.